 A Member will not cease to be a dependent Eligible Child solely beyond the 26th birthday if the Eligible Child is and continues to be both:

-- 1. Incapable of self-sustaining employment by reason of developmental disability or physical handicap, and; - 2.
+- 1. Incapable of self-sustaining employment by reason of developmental or physical disability, and; - 2.
 Chiefly dependent on the primary Member for support and maintenance.

 Eligible Service Expense (see Allowed Amount definition).